 The success of the Cyber Foundations TM approach in training veterans, transitioning military as well displaced workers and disadvantaged youth has served as a model for the National Cyber Partnership to go national with the Cyber Studies Consortium.
 This groundbreaking alliance to share cyber resources is professionally managed by Michael F. Shapiro, the organization's co-founder and Executive Director.

-CyberStratos is a recently formed company by Rick Michaels and Jeff Snyder to provide advisory and consulting services to Cyber companies.
+CyberStratos is a company formed by Rick Michaels and Jeff Snyder to provide advisory and consulting services to Cyber companies.
 The firm will also focus on Cyber mergers and acquisitions.
+In 2022, Carlo Tortora Brayda di Belvedere joined the firm as an Advisor and Equity Partner.

 During the past 20 years, Snyder has held increasingly responsible positions involving strategic planning, business development, operations and M&A activities with a variety of high-technology firms.
 Prior to founding CyberStratos, Snyder was vice president of Cyber programs at Raytheon Company (NYSE: RTN).
 During his 8 years at Raytheon, Snyder was instrumental in leading the firm’s Cyber growth strategy and close to a $4B investment in building a portfolio of Cyber capabilities, technologies and products.